slime/slime/CONTRIBUTING.md

 typically done using the command `add-change-log-entry-other-window` (`C-x 4 a`).

-ChangeLog diffs are automatically sent to the slime-devel mailing list each day as a sort of digest summary of the slime-cvs list.
+ChangeLog diffs are automatically sent to the sly-devel mailing list each day as a sort of digest summary of the sly-cvs list.

 There are good tips on writing ChangeLog entries in the [GNU Coding Standards][3].